Advanced-Programming-1401/Second-Assignment/readme.md

 - Push your code to your fork on Github
 - Upload your report as a PDF file to your fork on GitHub

-The deadline for submitting your code is monday, February 27 (8th of Esfand).
+The deadline for submitting your code is wednesday, March 1 (10th of Esfand).
 Any commits made after this date will not affect your score.

 Good luck and happy coding!